ACS RPL For Software And Application Programmer – ANZSCO 261399

 • IT professionals showcase extensive knowledge and competence necessary to meet the particular role in software and application programming.

-• They hold a solid theoretical base in the discipline informed by current standards and best practice guidelines, and by research and industry literature.
+• They have a solid theoretical base in the discipline, informed by current standards and best-practice guidelines, as well as research and industry literature.

 Preparing Two RPL Projects For Software And Application Programmer

-Aspiring candidates need to prove their knowledge acquisition by preparing two RPL project reports within the ACS recognition of prior learning application.
-One of the reports must be a project completed within the last two years, while the other must be a project from the previous four years.
+Aspiring candidates need to demonstrate their knowledge acquisition by preparing two RPL project reports as part of the ACS recognition of prior learning application.
+One of the reports must be a project completed within the last 2 years, while the other must be a project completed within the previous 4 years.
 Candidates should keep in mind that the project they provide must be their own work.
 ACS uses the software tools to cross-check for similarities to previously published material or other submitted applications.
 Moreover, each project should consist of the following.

 • Explain specific career episodes from professional work history, specifying detailed evidence of how the applicant applied their IT knowledge in the practical work setting.

-• Career episode’s narrative must state what they did, then describe how they did that, as well as how they applied their knowledge to solve complex engineering tasks.
+• Career episode narratives must state what they did, then describe how they did it, and how they applied their knowledge to solve complex engineering tasks.

 • Provide detailed project reports that are relevant to current and recent employment.

-• Provide proper and ample detail to portray the depth and breadth of the IT knowledge that has been gained throughout the career.
+• Provide sufficient detail to convey the depth and breadth of the IT knowledge gained throughout the career.

 Prepare Professional Currency Evidence For Software And Application Programmer